 International students must also submit a TOEFL iBT test score of at least 106 (including a speaking sub-score of 26), obtained within the last two years.

 105 credits, to include:

 Students are encouraged but not required to teach.

 Early in the program, students often explore different topics and research areas through directed research groups and other independent projects.
 No later than the end of the quarter following passing the preliminary exam (usually the end of the fourth quarter in the program), students choose a dissertation adviser and begin to focus on a research area for the dissertation.
 Students are often supported by a research assistantship by that adviser.

 Students who enter the PhD program with a previous graduate degree relevant to HCDE can petition to have up to 30 credits transferred toward this program.
-Check with the doctoral adviser for details.

 The Department of Human Design and Engineering has well-equipped laboratories that effectively support its courses and research projects.
 Also, HCDE graduate students can utilize significant College of Engineering and University-level research facilities.